ffigura/Euler-deconvolution-python/code/README.txt

 Python codes:

 	- euler_python.py
 		General Python module containing the functions to compute de derivatives and Euler deconvolution.

-- synthetic_test/synthetic_euler_python.py
+	- synthetic_euler_python.py
 		Python script to generate the synthetic results.
 The script loads the total-field anomaly of a synthetic model from the file "synthetic_data.dat" and computes the Euler deconvolution using the functions in "euler_python.py".

 Outputs:

-	The outputs of the synthetic_euler_python.py are stored in the folders:
-	- synthetic_test/figures - all figures that generated the synthetic example in the manuscript will be saved in this folder
+	- results/figures - all figures that generated the synthetic example in the manuscript will be saved in this folder

-	- synthetic_test/output - all estimates for the plateau plot and the selected estimates of the classic plot, and the meand and standard deviation will be saved in this folder
+	- results/output - all estimates for the plateau plot and the selected estimates of the classic plot, and the meand and standard deviation will be saved in this folder

 Test data:

-	- synthetic_test/synthetic_data.dat
+	- synthetic_data.dat
 		Synthetic magnetic data generated using the Python packaged "Fatiando a Terra": http://fatiando.org/.
 This data is an example used in the current publication.

-	- synthetic_test/Linear_L_0-1.txt
+	- Linear_L_0-1.txt
 		A colormap scale to plot the magnetic data and b-estimates (Niccoli, 2014).

 True data for check:

-	The true data that give rises to the publication, for reviewers check
-	- synthetic_test/true_results/figures - all figures that generated the synthetic
+	- true_results/figures - all figures that generated the synthetic example in the manuscript
-								example in the manuscript - generated with Python 2.7
+			- generated with Python 2.7

-	- synthetic_test/true_results/output - all estimates for the plateau plot and the selected estimates of the classic plot
+	- true_results/estimates - all estimates for the plateau plot and the selected estimates of the classic plot

 3 - Prerequisites
 ----------------------
-The Python program Euler deconvolution - "euler_python.py" requires the Python library "numpy" and the script "synthetic_euler_python.py" requires the Python packages "numpy" and "matplotlib".
+The Python program Euler deconvolution - `euler_python.py` requires the Python library "numpy" and the script `synthetic_euler_python.py` requires the Python packages "numpy" and "matplotlib".
 The easier way to get Python and all libraries installed is through the Anaconda Python distribution (https://www.anaconda.com/distribution/).
 After installed Anaconda, install the libraries by running the following command in your terminal:

 	conda install numpy matplotlib

-The program for Euler deconvolution "euler_python.py" and the algorithm "synthetic_euler_python.py" are compatible with both Python 2.7 and 3.7.
+The program for Euler deconvolution `euler_python.py` and the algorithm `synthetic_euler_python.py` are compatible with both Python 2.7 and 3.7.

 4 - Running the files
 ----------------------
-After Anaconda and the libraries are installed, go to the folder /synthetic_test/ to run the code "synthetic_euler_python.py".
+After Anaconda and the libraries are installed, you need to run the code `synthetic_euler_python.py` to generate the results.
-There are two easy ways to run the synthetic test "synthetic_euler_python.py"
+There are two easy ways to run the synthetic test `synthetic_euler_python.py`

 1. Via command line:

-	1.1 On linux based systems open the command prompt windows (terminal), go to the folder /synthetic_test and run the command:
+	1.1 On linux based systems open the command prompt windows (terminal), and run the command:

 	On Python 2.7: python synthetic_euler_python.py
 	On Python 3.7: python3 synthetic_euler_python.py

-	1.2 On windows based systems open the Iphyton console (Python 2.7) or Anaconda Navigator and then Jupyter QtConsole (Python 3.7), go to the folder /synthetic_test and run the command:
+	1.2 On windows based systems open the Iphyton console (Python 2.7) or Anaconda Navigator and then Jupyter QtConsole (Python 3.7), and run the command:

 	run synthetic_euler_python.py